Kafka Training: The 6 Most Important Guiding Principles of My Training

 I need to know what they already understand – and where they struggle.
 With a complex matter like Kafka, this is an exciting process.
 But it’s not just about this one perspective change.
 My clients – mostly large to medium-sized companies that rely on Kafka – invest a lot of money in my training.
 The value that my work has for them flatters me.
 But it also comes with responsibility.

-Hence this article.
-It aims to present my six guiding principles as a trainer.
+That’s why I’m writing this post.
+It’s intended to present my six core principles as a trainer.
 I welcome feedback and comments.

 As a consultant, I need to be confident.
 If there is doubt in my explanations, I won’t be trusted.
 And those who don’t trust won’t absorb knowledge.